Intro to dashboards for Power BI designers

 - Want to track an individual dashboard tile and receive an email when it reaches a certain threshold?
 Create alerts on tiles.

-- Have fun asking your dashboard questions.
-Learn how to use Power BI Q&A to ask a question about your data and get the answer in the form of a visualization.
+- Learn how to use Power BI Q&A to ask a question about your data and get the answer in the form of a visualization.